-This document does not attempt to be a comprehensive guide to the use of e-mail and should be read in conjunction with the "Regulations and Code of Conduct for the Use of Information Technology Facilities".
+This document does not attempt to be a comprehensive guide to the use of e-mail and should be read in conjunction with the Code of Conduct.

 - In common with other channels for communication within the University, e-mail accounts are provided for academic, administrative and career development purposes and messages should be accurate, courteous and necessary.
 Messages should not be sent to a larger audience than is reasonably justifiable, particularly when they contain attachments.

 - Do not leave a machine which is logged into your e-mail account unattended, unless it is disabled by a password protected screen saver

 - Do not leave your password written on a piece of paper adjacent to your machine.
 Others may use it to gain access to your e-mail and may impersonate you in sending e-mail.
 You should not disclose the password which you use to gain access to your account to others as they may use your account to impersonate you in sending e-mail.
 In either case you will be the one held responsible, until you can prove that you were not (which may be difficult).

 - If you receive e-mail purporting to come from a particular individual, but out of character with their normal style, treat it as the result of possible impersonation until you have had the chance to confirm it as genuine.